Index to group projects and resources

 For more information, consult:

-With details on the process and legal/intellectual property requirements for community group participation.
+With details on the process and legal/intellectual property requirements for community group participation, and especially our Code of Conduct.

 Contains a history of notices and discussion.
 However, most discussion happens within the GitHub project repositories.